People who feel they can influence decisions affecting their local area

 blue line graph

-The graph and table above shows that 24% of people felt they could influence decisions affecting their local area in Shetland in 2023.
-This is the lowest level seen while monitoring this indicator from 2016, and is a decrease of 6% from the previous year.
-However, Shetland, alongside Stirling and Fife had the joint second highest percentage of people who felt they could influence decisions affecting their local area in Scotland in 2023.
-The trend has fluctuated since 2016, with a low of 24% in 2023 and a high of 34% in 2021.
-The Scottish average was 18%.
+The graph and table above shows that 21% of people felt they could influence decisions affecting their local area in Shetland in 2024.
+This is the lowest level seen while monitoring this indicator from 2016, and is a 3% decrease from the previous year, and a 13% decrease from the 2021 peak.

 As noted in the Source information, the results for 2021 were published as experimental statistics as this was done via telephone rather than face to face like prior years.
 Due to a small sample size in 2020, the date was not able to be broken down and published at local authority level.